RISC-KC/basic_rv32s/guidelines/development_log.md

 I ran Post Synthesis Timing Simulation with no violations.
 The result is dismal.
 Unintended and unknown signals spit out weird values, the program doesn’t flow correctly, and from a certain point on the waveforms are flooded with X and Z.
-Ah… how should I even approach this…
+Ah... how should I even approach this...

-Sigh… before waveform debugging, I must fix every error.
+Sigh... before waveform debugging, I must fix every error.
 I feel like there’s nothing else to blame, and only then should I touch these waveforms.
 Right now I can’t even guess why this is happening, so let’s resolve all Warnings, Critical Warnings, and Errors Vivado reports.